timothycrosley/deprecated.frosted/README.md

     skip=file3.py,file4.py
     ignore_frosted_errors=E101,E205,E300

+- **skip** - A comma delimited list of file or directory names to skip.
+The name must exactly match the entire path, the name of the file, or one of it's parent directories for it to be skipped.
+- **ignore_frosted_errors** - A comma delimited list of Frosted error codes to ignore.
+You can see a definition of all error codes in the next section.

 Additionally, you can specify project level configuration simply by placing a .frosted.cfg file at the root of your project. frosted will look up to 25 directories up, from the one it is ran, to find a project specific configuration.